MustBeArt/SlowSoftSerial/README.md

 terminal emulator or serial analyzer, or you can hook up a jumper between the RX and TX pins and see the results in the USB serial monitor.

+* __RtsSlowReceive__ is like SerialPassthrough, but adds artificial delays to simulate a slow receiving process (such as a character printer) and enables RTS hardware handshaking.
+If your terminal emulator honors RTS correctly for hardware handshaking, there should be no data loss.

 ## License